Kong/docs.konghq.com/src/gateway/upgrade.md

 As with all upgrades make a backup of your data store before beginning the process.

-You should not configure with admin API during migration, as it may lead to unexpected behavior and break your configuration.
+You should not make changes to configuration with the Admin API during migration, as it may lead to unexpected behavior and break your configuration.

 **Version prerequisites for migrating to version 3.0.x**

-If you are migrating from 2.7.x or lower version, you should first migrate to 2.8.1.
+If you are migrating from 2.7.x or lower versions, first [migrate to 2.8.1](#upgrade-from-10x---22x-to-28x).
-Here's how you can migrate to 2.8.1: [Upgrade from 1.0.x - 2.2.x to 2.8.x](#upgrade-from-10x---22x-to-28x)

-Once you migrated to 2.8.x, you can follow the instructions in the section below to migrate to 3.0.x.
+Once you have migrated to 2.8.x, you can follow the instructions in the section below to migrate to 3.0.x.

-### Upgrade from 2.8.x (x>=2) to 3.0.x for Traditional mode
+### Upgrade from 2.8.x (x>=2) to 3.0.x for traditional mode

+{:.note}
+> These instructions will only work once 2.8.2 is available.

 1. Clone your database.
-2. Download 3.0.x, and configure it to point to the cloned datastore as your old (2.8.2 or beyond) cluster.
+2. Download 3.0.x, and configure it to point to the cloned data store as your old (2.8.2 or beyond) cluster.
 Run `kong migrations up` and `kong migrations finish`.
 3. Start 3.0.x cluster.
 4. Now both the old (2.8.x) and new (3.0.x)